ShinyScythe/DarkDale/README.md

 ### Multiplayer Functionality
   - Clients can independently interact with objects in the game world.
   - Players are assigned unique names to distinguish them in the multiplayer environment
   - Players have personal inventory
+  - Players animations are independent

 ---